RedHatInsights/insights-core/README.rst

 for collecting and analyzing data on systems, from archives, directories, etc. in a standard way.

-Insights Core verses Red Hat Insights
+Insights Core versus Red Hat Insights
 -------------------------------------

 A common confusion about this project is how it relates to `Red Hat